SimonStnn/questionnaire/README.md

 ## Console Application

 The console application will use the [Questionnaire](#questionnaire-library) and [Scoreboard](#scoreboard-library) libraries to create a simple quiz game.
 The game will ask the user a series of questions and keep track of the score.
 At the end of the game, the user's score will be saved to a file and displayed on the scoreboard.

+## Questionnaire The Game - WPF Application

+The WPF application will use the [Questionnaire](#questionnaire-library) and [Scoreboard](#scoreboard-library) libraries to create a more interactive quiz game.
+The game will have a GUI where the user can answer questions and see their score in real-time.
+At the end of the game, the user's score will be saved to a file and displayed on the scoreboard.